 I: Indoctrination.
 This is a process of deliberate changes to a person’s environment without consent, knowledge, or awareness (Zablocki, 2001).
-Indoctrination does not include personality change, only attitudinal and behaviour change.
+Indoctrination does not include personality change, only attitudinal and behavior change.
 The changes are not permanent and dissipate when the process of indoctrination ceases (Lifton, 1961; Gallanter,1999).
-There is no research support for “snapping,” “pre cult/post cult identities,” or “sudden personality changes.”
-Personality is a fixed, permanent variable; only behaviour changes.
+There is no research support for “snapping,” “pre-cult/post-cult identities,” or “sudden personality changes.”
+Personality is a fixed, permanent variable; only behavior changes.
 Indoctrination begins with recruitment, binding an individual to the group through ritual and secrets, creating a sense of specialness, and replicating family bonds (Lifton, 1961; Satir, 1964), perverting social controls such as innate prosocial attitudes such as respect for authority and fear of negative consequences, among others (Bowbly, 1998; Shermer, 1997; Kent, 2005).

 The MIND model has been accepted and used in a court case against a cult.

-It is encouraged to teach, and link to the MIND model everywhere, just give proper citations to Dr Cathleen Mann and if possible a link to TheMindModel.Org.
+It is encouraged to teach, and link to the MIND model everywhere, just give proper citations to Dr Cathleen Mann and Copyright to Thinking Agenda.

 Bowlby, J. (1988).
 A secure base.
 New York: Basic Books